tonethar/IGME-330-Fall-2023/syllabus.md

 - Others will be short out-of-class assignments such as "Watch this XHR/JSON video walkthough and get the code working"

 ### VI-E. Attendance/Participation
-- Missing class results in a deduction from your final course average:
+- Missing class (or being habitually late) will often do harm to your performance in this class.
+Excessive absences can result in a deduction from your final course average:
-  - zero or 1 absence = +1% to final average
-  - 2 absences = -1% to final average
+  - 3 absences = -5% from final course average
-  - 3 absences = -4%
-  - 4 absences = -10%
+  - 4 absences = -10% from final course average
-  - 5+ absences = F in course
+  - 5 absences = -20% from final course average
+  - An so on ...
   - Being late counts as 1/2 of an absence
   - You can request to be excused from a class meeting for a school or career related opportunity  - write your instructor *in advance* of that class meeting.
   - If you can't attend class for any reason, always let us know *in advance*.
 But be advised that if you are not given advance permission by your instructor to miss a class meeting, an absence will not be excused unless there is documentation of the reasons for that absence by RIT